llprecasting/recastingCodes/DisplacedLeptons/ATLAS-SUSY-2018-14/README.md

 For running the recast code or reproducing the results in the [validation folder](./validation/) one must first:

  1. Generate HepMC events with MadGraph5 plus Pythia8.
  2. Run Delphes on the HepMC events using a [modified version of Delphes](https://github.com/llprecasting/recastingCodes/tree/main/Delphes_LLP), which stores LLPs and their decays in the output ROOT file. **The PDG codes of the LLP(s) need to explicitly defined in the BSMFilter module of the delphes card**.
-See [delphes_card_chargino.dat](validation/Cards/delphes_card_chargino.dat) for an example where the LLP has PDG `1000024`.
+See [delphes_card_slepton.dat](validation/Cards/delphes_card_slepton.dat) for an example where the LLPs are sleptons and have PDG codes `1000011-1000013` and `1000011-2000013`.

+ Note that Delphes is used for extracting the required (truth-level) event information and storing it in a compact (ROOT file) format.
+ The Delphes detector simulation modules are not used.

-Examples of cards for generating events for the wino model can be found in the [validation/Cards](./validation/Cards/) folder.
+Examples of cards for generating events for the long-lived slepton model can be found in the [validation/Cards](./validation/Cards/) folder.

 #### Running a scan over model space